 The project will include a paved path, lighting, landscaping, public art and other amenities.
 The project will meet all ADA requirements and the project is funded almost entirely with $1.3 million in federal transportation grants.
 The project continues Tempe's commitment to multi-modal transportation and improving upon what is already the highest percentage of bicycle commuters in the state.
 The project is both a recreational amenity (linear park) and a transportation corridor.

-Public meetings will likely occur in Fall 2014.
-The project is anticipated to begin construction in early 2015 and be completed by Fall 2015.
+The project is anticipated to begin construction in March 2015 and be completed by late Fall 2015.

 Project area from Rural Road to College Avenue

 Project area near Aguilar Elementary School and Kiwanis Park